The Steppe — Free Ebook Download PDF

 Choose your reading level

-Anton Chekhov was born in 1860 in southern Russia, the son of a poor grocer.
-At the age of 19, he moved with his family to Moscow.
-There, he studied medicine and helped support his family by writing humorous stories for popular magazines.
-By 1888, he was publi
+Anton Chekhov was born in 1860 in south Russia.
+His father was a poor grocer.
+When he was 19, he moved with his family to Moscow.
+There, he studied to be a doctor.
+He helped his family by writing short, funny stories for magazines.
+By 1888, his stories appeare

 Format